 The second point is extremely important and still remains an overlooked aspect of org charts as used in aviation SMS.
 When employees want to know what happens with safety information, they look at the org chart.
 When employees want to know whom to talk to, they look at the org chart.

-Having a safety org chart also proves that management has outlined the structure of the SMS initiative, including duties and responsibilities of all personnel in relation to the SMS implementation.
+Having a safety org chart also proves that management has outlined the structure of the SMS initiative, including duties and responsibilities of all personnel to the SMS implementation.

 3 - Non-Punitive Reporting Policy

 Most companies now include a non-punitive reporting policy as a part of their safety policy repertoire.
-This policy is absolutely essential for any company wishing to optimize their safety reporting activities.
+This policy is absolutely essential for any company wishing to optimize its safety reporting activities.
 The non-punitive reporting policy: